rsmp-nordic/tlc_programming/fixed_time.md

 Similary, regional settings like red-yellow time is defined in the regional/controller/intersection configuration, not in the signal program.

 ## Structure
-A fixed-time program defines a cycle length and the transitions:
+A fixed-time program defines the cycle length and offset and all signal group transitions:

 ```yaml
 length: 60